-- public int getTransactionIsolation() and void setTransactionIsolation(int level) Sets isolation level for the current connection. - public boolean getReadOnly() and void setReadOnly(boolean b) Specifies whether transactions in this connection are readonly - public boolean getAutoCommit() and void setAutoCommit(boolean b) If autocommit is set, then each SQL statement is considered its own transaction.
-Otherwise, a transaction is committed using commit(), or aborted using rollback(). - public boolean isClosed() Checks whether connection is still open.
+- public intgetTransactionIsolation() and Sets isolation level for the current connection. - public boolean getReadOnly() and oid setReadOnly(boolean b)

+Specifies whether transactions in this connection are read-

+- public boolean getAutocom m it() and - If autocommit is set, then each SQL statement is considered its own transaction.
+Otherwise, a transaction is committed using commit(), or aborted using rollback(). - blic boolean is Closed() Checks whether connection is still open.